What Is A Heat Pump?

 Performance

-In colder weather, fuel-burning furnaces typically provide warmer, more consistent heat.
+In colder climates, fuel-burning furnaces typically provide warmer, more consistent heat.
 A heat pump will produce cooler heat which varies with the temperature outside.
 As it gets colder outside, the heat pump will produce less warm heat, and the pump will have to be supplemented by a backup fuel-burning furnace or an electric air handler.
 In the winter, natural gas is generally the most efficient and warmest way to heat your home in Ohio.

 Remember, a heat pump uses electricity to heat and cool your home, whereas a furnace uses gas, propane, or oil.
 Some high-efficiency gas furnaces will operate at 96% efficiency, which can help reduce your fossil fuel utility usage.
 You can also reduce the number of fossil fuels and lower your carbon footprint by using a heat pump on milder days vs. running a gas or propane furnace at full blast to heat your home.